ChroniclingAmericaQA: A Large-scale Question Answering Dataset based on Historical American Newspaper Pages: Dataset Analysis

 \subsection{Human Evaluation}

-To assess the quality of the ChroniclingAmericaQA dataset, we conducted a manual evaluation study.
+To assess the quality of the ChroniclingAmericaQA dataset, we also conducted a manual evaluation study.
 We randomly selected 360 question-answer pairs for evaluation, sampling 30 pairs from each decade represented in the dataset.
 Six graduate students were asked to rate these pairs on a scale of 1 to 5, with 1 being "very bad" and 5 being "very good."
 The evaluators were instructed to assess the pairs based on four criteria: the readability of the question, ensuring it is grammatically correct and flows well; the readability of the answer, verifying its grammatical correctness and fluency; relevance, to ascertain if the generated question pertains to the provided passage; and non-ambiguity, to ensure the question is straightforward and clear.
+Each question was annotated by one of the annotators.

-Each criterion's human evaluation results were averaged and presented in Table~\ref{tab:humaneval_results}.
-The evaluations yielded high scores across all metrics, indicating that our dataset is of high quality, particularly regarding the relevance and readability of both questions and answers.
+Each criterion's results were averaged and are presented in Table~\ref{tab:humaneval_results}.
+The evaluations gave high scores across all metrics, indicating that our dataset is of good quality, particularly regarding the relevance and readability of both questions and answers.
 The score for non-ambiguity was also notably high, demonstrating that most questions are direct and unambiguous.